UAlbany-ECE-Design-Lab/Extended-Reality/README.md

 //Include a very brief description [a couple sentences] of your project here.
 We will use this as the GitHub repository description.)

 # Repository Contents
+Read the transition document to set up the environment.
 * **Design-Documentation:** Contains .pdf versions of all design documentation.
 * **Meeting-Archives:** Contains notes for all XR capstone meetings.
 * **Presentations:** Contains .pdf and .ppt versions of all presentations.